Cody-Howell/HowlDev.Cli/README.md

   "properties": [
     {
-      "name": "Id", // These two properties are required "type": "int"
+      "name": "Id", // These two properties are required "type": "int",
-    },
-    {
-      "name": "Sample",
-      "type": "string",
-      "default": "Unknown" // You can assign a default value here (optional param) },
+      "default": "Unknown", // You can assign a default value here (optional param) "nullable": true // You can make a property optional (optional param) },
-    {
-      "name": "ProjectTitle",
-      "type": "string",
-      "nullable": true // You can make a property optional (optional param) }
+    ... // Add as many properties here as needed
   ]
 }
 ```

-The current list of types are C# primitives.
+The current list of types supported are C# primitives.
 They are all converted to a TS type when being added to a TS file.

 - string
   - string for JS, TS, Zod, and C#